 Resident Licenses

-A resident is a person who has lived in Missouri for at least 30 days.
+A resident is an individual who has resided in Missouri for at least 30 consecutive days.

 Active-duty military members and non-resident students who live in Missouri and attend a school in Missouri are considered residents.